Run-length limited: History

-All codes used to record on magnetic disks have limited the length of transition-free runs and can therefore be characterized as RLL codes.
+All codes used to record on magnetic disks have limited the length of transition-free runs and can therefore be technically characterized as RLL codes.
 The earliest and simplest variants were given specific names, such as modified frequency modulation (MFM), and the name "RLL" is commonly used only for the more complex variants not given such specific names, but the term technically applies to them all.

-The first "RLL" code used in hard drives was RLL (2,7), developed by IBM engineers and first used commercially in 1979 on the IBM 3370 DASD, for use with the 4300 series mainframe.
+Outside of this simplest version, the first RLL code used in hard drives was RLL (2,7), developed by IBM engineers and first used commercially in 1979 on the IBM 3370 DASD, for use with the 4300 series mainframe.
 During the late 1980s, PC hard disks began using RLL proper (i.e. variants more complex than those that had received their own proper names, such as MFM).
 RLL codes have found almost universal application in optical-disc recording practice since 1980.
 In consumer electronics, RLLs like the EFM code (rate = 8/17, d = 2, k = 10) are employed in the Compact Disc (CD) and MiniDisc (MD), and the EFMPlus code (rate = 8/16, d = 2, k = 10) used in the DVD.
 Parameters d and k are the minimal and maximal allowed run lengths.
 For more coverage on the storage technologies, the references cited in this article are useful.